My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Pros

-✔️Super fast building experience
+✔️ Super-fast building experience

-✔️Best value for money in our research
+✔️ Great value for money

 Cons

-❌Websites built with the AI builder can look outdated and generic
+❌ Websites built with the AI builder can look outdated and generic

 1. My Experience With GoDaddy

 When booting up GoDaddy, I was asked what features I wanted for my website.
-I could choose between three options: “Sell with an online store”, “Book appointments online”, or the ominously named “Something else”.
+I could choose between three options: “Sell with an online store”, “Book appointments online” or the ominously named “Something else”.

 three options available for GoDaddy's ADI